Honor Societies

 Who is eligible to join Pi Sigma Alpha?

-Membership in Pi Sigma Alpha is open to junior, senior and graduate-level students who have demonstrated outstanding achievement in political science, international relations and public administration.
+Membership in Pi Sigma Alpha is open to juniors and seniors who have demonstrated outstanding achievement in political science, international relations and public administration.
+Graduating seniors and recently graduated students are eligible to apply.
+Students must meet the following requirements in order to qualify:

-• Junior, senior or graduate status (minimum of 84 quarter units or the equivalent completed as of winter quarter).
+- Junior or senior student status (minimum of 90 quarter units or the equivalent, completed as of winter quarter)

-• Achievement of a minimum cumulative grade point average of 3.2 for all work in all courses completed at UC Davis (as of winter quarter).
+- Achievement of a minimum cumulative grade point average of 3.2 for all work in all courses completed at UCD (as of winter quarter)

-Students satisfactorily meeting all four requirements will be invited to join Pi Sigma Alpha and to participate in an installation ceremony.
+Students satisfactorily meeting all requirements will be invited to join Pi Sigma Alpha.
 In order to become a member, elected students must pay a one-time $35 initiation fee, which includes the cost of national and local chapter dues and the membership certificate.

 How to join Pi Sigma Alpha